rharish101/ReGreet/README.md

 ### Unofficial Packages
 #### NixOS
 For a minimal config, add `programs.regreet.enable = true;` in your NixOS configuration file.
-For users who want to configure more, they can see all the options of the module by searching for `regreet` on https://search.nixos.org/options.
+For users who want to configure more, they can see all the options of the module by searching for `regreet` on [NixOS Search](https://search.nixos.org/options?query=regreet).

 ### Manual
 First, the greeter must be compiled using Cargo: